 Admiral Wilson expressed his willingness that Howard should use the report.
 In company, therefore, with Ensign Sellards to assist him in arranging things, Howard rushed to the postes.
 But . . . dived en route into the nearby telegraph room of ‘La Dépêche’.
 (My italics)

-As in Fake Armistice, Hornblow was adamant that the Brest censors had passed the cablegram for transmission to New York City because they thought it had arrived already censored from Paris.
+As in Fake Armistice, Hornblow was adamant that the Brest censors had accepted the cablegram for New York City because they thought it had been already censored in Paris.
 But he altered the Fake Armistice line that not even the Admiral in person [could have influenced the censors] so that it now read: Knowing that type of French official as I do, I am convinced that no one in Brest, of whatever exalted rank, could have caused the local French censors to let by so portentous a message without [the permission] of either the Ministry of War or the Paris censorship office.
 N7 (My italics)

 Admiral Wilson’s newspaper interview, 7 November 1928

-For the tenth anniversary of the False Armistice, Admiral Wilson overcame his reluctance to have his name “appear in print” and agreed to be interviewed about 7 November 1918 events in Brest.
+Admiral Wilson overcame his reluctance to have his name “appear in print” and agreed to talk about his part in the False Armistice for a tenth anniversary newspaper feature.
 Ironically, his interviewer, Ralph H. Turner, was a United Press correspondent.

 By now retired, the Admiral and his wife were living in Tulsa, Oklahoma, not far from their daughter Ruth and her husband Patrick J. Hurley (soon to become Secretary of War in President Herbert Hoover’s administration).
-The interview-story, which was printed in the California Madera Daily Tribune and Madera Mercury, is brief and entirely uncontroversial:
+What he recounted, which was printed in the California Madera Daily Tribune and Madera Mercury, is brief, inaccurate in part, and entirely uncontroversial:

 “As Wilson tells the story, it was a routine day in Brest . . . .
 The admiral was in constant communication with Captain R. H. Jackson, then naval attache in the American embassy in Paris.
 Jackson sent daily, sometimes hourly, reports.